readmeio/openapi-workshop/exercises/11_fin/readme.md

-** Fin.
-What's Next? **
+**Fin.
+What's Next?**

-Thanks for following through this quick workshop for learning about OAS!
-This has been sponsored by ReadMe! 🦉 If you'd like to save 15 years (or more or less, depending on your commitment) on building OAS documentation, be sure to check out readme.com.
+Thanks for following through this quick workshop for learning about OpenAPi!
+This has been sponsored by ReadMe! 🦉 If you'd like to save 15 years (or more or less, depending on your commitment) on building API documentation, be sure to check out https://readme.com.

 Oh yeah.
 Here are some details:

-💫 We’d love if you can star this project on GitHub: https://github.com/readmeio/openapi-workshop
+💫 We’d love if you can star this project on GitHub (or if you have feedback for us!): https://github.com/readmeio/openapi-workshop

 🦉 Take a break and watch this Owl laughing on YouTube: https://www.youtube.com/watch?v=M5p9JO9JgvU